 Traveling to or from work.

-Time spent on incidental activities before or after the employee's principal activities.
+Engaged in incidental activities before or after work.

 The Portal-to-Portal Act also amended the FLSA by establishing:

-A statute of limitations of two years for violations of the FLSA and three years for willful violations (29 U.S.C. § 255).
+A two-year statute of limitations for violations of the FLSA and a three-year limitations period for willful violations.